AdaCore/git-hooks/README.md

 Python Requirements
 -------------------

-These hooks are currently compatible with Python 2.7 and Python 3.x (3.8 or more recent).
+These hooks require Python 3.8 or more recent.
 The Python interpreter used by the hooks is the first executable called "python" found on the PATH.

-Note that the testsuite can only be run with Python 2.7, at the moment.

 Enabling the Hooks
 ------------------